-- If you miss class, contact a classmate to get notes, assignments, etc. - It is your responsibility to figure out what's going on and to show up prepared the next class session. - Please do not ask me to do extra things for you if you choose not to come to class.
+- If you miss class, contact a classmate to get notes, assignments, etc. - If there is a reason you cannot make a deadline, contact me BEFORE THE DEADLINE. - Any unexcused late work will be graded down a full letter grade for every day it is late. - It is your responsibility to figure out what's going on and to show up prepared the next class session. - Please do not ask me to do extra things for you if you choose not to come to class.